raspiblitz/raspiblitz/alternative.platforms/Proxmox/README.md

 sudo shutdown -r now
 ```

 Now you can call the IP address of your VM in the browser and perform the normal installation steps of Raspiblitz.
+Or recover your LND node and Bitcoin blockchain sync from your connected harddrive.